KAIST-IS521/2018s-gitctf-team5/README.md

 4. Finally, you run `./setup.sh team1 4000` in order to run your echo service in a Docker container.
 The service will listen on port 4000.

+# HINT
+1. The admin password is a md5-digest-value of .....
+2. caesar cipher